AdobeDocs/adobe-dev-console/src/pages/support/faq.md

 Adobe I/O Runtime is only available for enterprise customers and requires a license.
 Please contact your Adobe sales representative for more details.

-### I want to generate my own JWT.
-How do I do that?

-Head to Service Account (JWT) in the Credentials section to see your credential details and generate the JWT.

 ### Why do I see a Read Only label on some of my projects?
 Even some that I created?

 A project or workspace is set to *Read Only* if you have not been granted access to all services within the project or workspace.
 Work with your organization's administrators to determine which services and product profiles you should have access to.